DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + schema-on-read
 + supports ANSI SQL operators and functions
 + serverless

+#### QuickSight
++ cloud-powered BI service
++ scale to hundreds of thousands of users
++ 1/10th of the cost of traditional BI solutions
++ secure sharing and collaboration (StoryBoard)

 References:

 AWS Certified Machine Learning Specialty 2023 - Hands On!